- What we do

 This Framework provides a dedicated focus on Aboriginal and Torres Strait Islander social and emotional wellbeing and mental health.
 It sets out a comprehensive and culturally appropriate stepped care model that is equally applicable to both Indigenous-specific and mainstream health services.
 It will help guide and support Indigenous mental health policy and practice over the next five years and be an important resource for policymakers, advocates, service providers, clients, consumers and researchers.
 Designed to complement the Fifth National Mental Health and Suicide Prevention Plan and contribute to the vision of the National Aboriginal and Torres Strait Islander Health Plan 2012-2023.
 It, therefore, forms an essential component of the national response to Aboriginal and Torres Strait Islander health.

-The Aboriginal and Torres Strait Islander Health Performance Framework monitors progress in Indigenous Australian health outcomes, health system performance and broader determinants of health.
+The Aboriginal and Torres Strait Islander Health Performance Framework (HPF) monitors progress in Aboriginal and Torres Strait Islander health outcomes, health system performance and the broader determinants of health (such as employment, education and safety).
+The HPF is a comprehensive source of evidence designed to inform policy, planning, program development and research.

 The PHN and ACCHO Guiding Principles recognise the commitment by Primary Health Networks and Aboriginal Community Controlled Health Organisations to work together to improve access to health services and improve health outcomes for Aboriginal and Torres Strait Islander people.